jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=qvBf6WBatk0&feature=youtu.be&t=3

 Dreaming about our civilization's future is not a joke.
+If you hate technology, hate your job, see conspiracies... fine, you've spotted a problem.
+But now what?
+You are the player god.
+Only you can make improvements.
+But evolution doesn't stop.
+Life needs better ways to harvest resources, and keep away death.
+That means new and improved technology.
 You either see yourself in the video, or humanity will continue the blessed journey of civilization without you.
 I wrote this book to get you dreaming again.
 It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
 All books that helped start modern democracies because they made unhappy people on Main Street realize the big picture, that we're all the player god.

 Today, if we don't step up to upgrade our philosophy to the Computer Age, we'll keep suffering the unknowns of a degenerating society.
 We'll be unhappy extras watching stories of phantom communists and fascists, instead of gazing up to a future as player gods in the stars.